Modern-Day Slavery Statement

 Lister Wilder specialise in supplying and maintaining machinery for 4 key markets: Agriculture, Groundcare, Construction and Arboriculture.

-We are proud of our achievements and our reputation.
-We hold the Gold Service Dealership Award from Kubota and conform to Achilles B2 process, Safe Contractor and ISO45001.
+We hold the Gold Plus Service Dealership Award from Kubota and are Safe Contractor and ISO45001 accredited.

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING